 There’s really not too much to know about reading bass tab.
 Basically it’s just fret numbers on string lines.
 While it’s a great way for a beginner to start playing quickly, the best method is to use tab as you begin to study standard musical notation and memorize the note names on the instrument.

-How To Practice Bass
+How to Practice Bass for Beginners

 • Practice regularly.
 Preferably practice daily and from 30 minutes to as long as you can.